Assmus512/data-wranggling/README.md

 python -m ipykernel install --user --name wrangling --display-name "Python (wrangling)"
 ```

-### 2 (alternative option): If you prefer using Conda instead of pip, this is how to create the env with conda
+### 2 (alternative option): If you prefer using Conda instead of pip for creating the env, this is how to create the env with conda
 ```
 conda env create -f environment.yml python -m ipykernel install --user --name wrangling --display-name "Python (wrangling)"